Best Period Exercise to do During Menstruation

 This article discusses the top exercises that can be done during the period, benefits, and tips to gain the best results from exercises during the menstruation phase.

-Benefits of Exercise in Periods
+Benefits of Doing Exercise During Periods

 From low-impact exercises such as Yoga and Walking to high-impact exercises like strength training and swimming, exercise in periods can provide a range of physical and mental benefits.
 From alleviating menstrual cramps and bloating to improving blood circulation and reducing stress, exercise can mitigate period-related pains and elevate mood.